gbmhunter/MPid/README.rst

 ======== ========== ===================================================================================================
 Version  Date       Comment
 ======== ========== ===================================================================================================
-v3.0.0.0 2014/03/24 Moved src/include/ to include/.
+v3.0.1.0 2014/03/24 Added this keyword to Init() function (and others) to prevent self-assignment bug, closes #19.
+Removed all references of the fixed-point library, now that the library accepts a dynamic data type, closes #20.
+Changed namespace from PidNs to CP3id, closes #22.
+Add more comments to PID functions.
+Updated README project title. v3.0.0.0 2014/03/24 Moved src/include/ to include/.
 Added Eclipse C++ project files.
 Added api/CP3id.hpp, which is a single file you can include to use the CP3id library. v2.5.1.0 2013/08/29 Cleaned up Makefile. v2.5.0.1 2013/08/29 Fixed broken Travis CI build status image in README.